Brad Lewis - About

 Both Marion and Lois are now dead.

 My Granparents on Mother's Side

 My grandparents on my mother's side were Jim and Mable Beck.
 I don't know when or how they got to know the 2x2 workers.
 They both professed and raised three kids: Russ, Don and Lynda.
 Russ, the eldest, never professed that I know of.
 Don did until he tramatically left meetings (and his family) to live on the streets.
 And my mother Lynda is still in the 2x2 religion, God have mercy on her.

 I was born to Joel and Lynda Lewis.
-They both became members of the 2x2 organization in their teens.
+Dad and mom became members of the 2x2 organization in their teens.

 Dad went to meetings for years.
 Dad professed in a meeting held by workers.
 Dad went to sings for professing people.
 A "sing" is a gather of professing people to get together in search of a spouse.

 My mom went to meetings for years.
 Mom professed in a meeting held by workers.
 Mom went to "sings" for professing people.
 This is how she and dad met.

 Both parents were professing.
 So I was born and raised (B&R) professing.
-We had a "professing" household or home.
-Some would say I was born and raised (B&R) 2x2.
+We had a "professing" home.
+I was born and raised (B&R) 2x2.

 My Culture, My Heritage, My Life